JustinLLevine/startggconflictfinder/README.md

 # Start.gg Conflict Finder
-Start.gg Conflict Finder is a Firefox and Chrome browser extension that runs whenever the user opens a start.gg bracket page as a TO.
+Start.gg Conflict Finder is a Firefox and Chrome browser extension that runs whenever the user opens a start.gg bracket page as a tournament organizer.
 The extension checks each player who's still in that bracket, and if the player is currently playing a set in another bracket, that player's name will turn red on the current page.
-This way, TOs can quickly see if a player is busy before they call their set, without having to check the pages for every other bracket or look around the room.
+This way, tournament organizers can quickly see if a player is busy before they call their set, without having to check the pages for every other bracket or look around the room.

 ## Setup